 I'll also give you one of my most popular earring SVG cut file templates free so you can practice cutting faux leather earrings with your Cricut, too!
+It's design #139 in my Free Resource Library.
 You'll find out how to grab that freebie near the bottom of this post.

 If you'd rather watch a video with my top 10 Tips, Tricks, and Secrets to Cutting Faux Leather with a Cricut, click on the video below: